 - The amount paid by State Pharmaceutical Assistance Programs (SPAPs), AIDS Drug Assistance Programs, and the Indian Health Service.

-Choose Your 2022 Part D Plan with Care
+Choose Your Part D Plan with Care

-Evaluate Part D Medicare plans wisely.
-If you have a regular prescription or two, we suggest that you verify that the plan you want offers your medication(s) at a good price.
-You find this information in the A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
+Choose from the available Part D Medicare plans carefully, and don't settle on a Part D plan until you know that your most expensive medications are covered at a price you can afford.
+This information is available in the plan's A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
 Medications not on a plan's formulary are generally not covered..
-We post links to the formulary and pharmacy web pages, as well as the plan's phone number, on each of the PDP pages listed above.
+You'll find links to the formulary information, pharmacy information, and the customer service phone number on each PDP page (above).

 Citations & References

 - Medicare.gov, "How to get prescription drug coverage", Last Accessed September 3, 2022

-- Medicare.gov, "What Medicare Part D drug plans cover", Last Accessed May 1, 2022
+- Medicare.gov, "Costs for Medicare drug coverage", Last Accessed September 3, 2022

 - Medicare.gov, "Are prescription drugs covered in Medicare Advantage plans?", Last Accessed June 6, 2022

 - SSA.gov, "Extra Help with Medicare Prescription Drug Plan Costs", Last Accessed June 1, 2022

-- CMS.gov, "Landscape Source Files", Last Accessed October 26, 2021
+- CMS.gov, "Landscape Source Files", Last Accessed October 18, 2022

-- CMS.gov, "Medicare Part C & D Performance", Last Accessed October 15, 2021
+- CMS.gov, "Medicare Part C & D Performance", Last Accessed October 15, 2022

 This Medicare Part D plan state information page was last updated on .